geeteshCh/PresentationPal-UCBerkeley-AI-Hackathon/README.md

 ## Usage

-To run the server
+To run the server:

 ```bash
 npm run dev
 ```

-Server runs on port 3000
+Server runs on port 3000.

 ## Demo